$pp$-waves as exact solutions to ghost-free infinite derivative gravity: Conclusions

 \section{Conclusions}

-In this work, we studied exact pp-wave metrics of the ghost and singularity-free IDG and showed that these metrics are exact solutions.
+In this work, we studied exact pp-wave metrics of the ghost and singularity-free IDG and showed that the exact $pp$-wave solutions of the source-free IDG theory are also solutions of Einstein's general relativity.
 The pp-wave metrics also solve linearized field equations of the IDG.
 That is, the field equations of non-linear theory coincide with the linearized field equations for the pp-wave metrics.
 Undoubtedly, finding exact solution is not easy task since the field equations of the theory are highly non-trivial and non-linear.
 But, writing the metric in the Kerr-Schild form leads to a remarkable simplification on the field equations.

 We have also concentrated on the special class of axisymmetric pp-waves.
 Here, we studied the non-perturbative solution of the theory in the presence of the null-source and found the exact non-singular gravitational shock wave solution of the theory.
 We have shown that unlike the case in Einstein's gravity, although gravitational shock wave solution are created by a source having Dirac delta type singularity, the solution and curvature tensors are regular in the non-local regime due to gravitational non-local interactions.
 Even though, some non-singular solutions of the IDG at the linearized level are known \cite{Mazumdar1,Mazumdar2,Mazumdar3}, we find a non-singular gravitational shock wave solution for the theory at the non-linear level.